ImageMagick/MagickCache/README.md

 $ magick-cache -passkey passkey.txt -passphrase passphrase.txt -ttl "2 days" put /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson 20210508-rebecca-ferguson.jpg
 ```

 Note, blobs and metadata are stored in the cache in plaintext.
-To prevent snooping, scramble its content before you store it in the cache.
+To prevent snooping, scramble the content before you store it in the cache.

 ## Get content from the MagickCache

-Eventually you will want retrieve your content, let's get our cast image from the cache:
+Eventually you will want retrieve your content, let's get our original cast image from the cache:

 ```
 $ magick-cache -passkey passkey.txt get /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson rebecca-ferguson.png
 ```

 Notice the original image was put in the cache in the JPEG format.
-Here we conveniently convert it to the PNG image format.
+Here we conveniently convert it to the PNG format as we extract the image.

 The `-extract` option is useful when retrieving an image.
 To extract a portion of the image, specify tile width, height, and offset: